d3x0r/JSOX/README.md

     - Change external testing tool.
     - Quote strings that have a '#' in them.
     - allow '#' to start a comment until end-of-line.
+    - fix cummulative error in column count on a comma after a number.
 - 1.2.119
     - Provide typescript definitions.
     - Provide JSOX as a import name; see issue #13.